belio39/Pixel_art_maker/README.md

 ## Instructions

+To get started, open `designs.js` and start building out the app's functionality.

 ## Define variables

 ## Add event listeners

 ## Set the size of the cross stitch canvas

-To get started, open `designs.js` and start building out the app's functionality.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+For specific, detailed instructions, look at the project instructions in the [Udacity Classroom][Pixel Art Marker](https://classroom.udacity.com/me).